Do Go On - 206 - Dungeons and Dragons

 Slightly early for us.

-This one, there was...
+hugest topics.
+This one,

-I have to figure out from Dave, I don't know how we figure it out without spoiling
+I don't know how we figure it out without spoiling what the topics are.

-Yeah, so stay tuned for that the next coming weeks are going to be full of block.
+The next coming weeks are going to be full of block.

 And now it is time for everyone's favorite section of this show.

-And this week the Fact Quotal Questioner is Richard Frederick Schubert the third.
+is Richard Frederick Schubert the third.

-of support you get to give a factor quote or a question or yes you ask the question
+You get to give a factor quote or a question.

-the title of Caveman.
+title, the title of Caveman.

-He is the official Caveman of the pod.
+He is the official caveman of the pod.

-He is the official Caveman of the pod.
+He's the official Caveman of the Pod.

-Richard Frederick, classic caveman sounding name,
+Richard, classic caveman sounding name, Richard Frederick Shubit the third.

 Yes.